How Does Profit Sharing Work for Independent Insurance Agents?

 Why profit sharing has become volatile for independent agents

-The property market is reeling from the destruction wrought by Hurricane Ian, which according to Munich Re has caused approximately $60 billion in insured losses.
-The Swiss Re Institute expects Ian to become the second-costliest insured loss on record, exceeded only by Hurricane Katrina in 2005.
 Additionally, social inflation – the amount of costly jury-awarded verdicts against insurers, and the return of those proceedings to courtrooms as the pandemic has eased – continue to adversely affect carriers’ results.

 All lines, meanwhile, are subject to the one thing impacting everyone: economic inflation.
 Price increases have been notably high for goods and services that drive personal insurance claims.
-According to the Consumer Price Index, prices for motor vehicle parts and equipment increased 9.8% over 12 months in 2022.

-In hindsight, weak profit-sharing results in 2022 will nearly offset the upside from 2020.
 For an independent insurance agent, this volatility is difficult to manage and creates an environment of uncertainty going forward.
 Is the storm over, or is this the new normal for profit-sharing results?

 How agents can improve their profit sharing